-Christopher P. Johnson is a principal in McKool Smith's New York office.
-Christopher focuses on complex civil litigation, including commercial, securities, products liability, and constitutional litigation, as well as alternative dispute resolution.
+Christopher P. Johnson is a Principal in McKool Smith's New York oﬃce.
+Chris focuses on complex civil litigation, including commercial, securities, products liability, and constitutional litigation, as well as alternative dispute resolution.
 He is both a trial and appellate lawyer, with extensive experience in all aspects of civil litigation, from pre-trial proceedings, evidentiary hearings, and trials through appeals and matters before the U.S. Supreme Court.
-Over the past several years, Christopher has focused primarily on litigation relating to structured financial products, including residential mortgage-backed securities.
+In the past several years, Chris has focused primarily on litigation relating to structured ﬁnancial products, including commercial and residential mortgage-backed securities.
 His clients range from government agencies, to large financial institutions, to hedge funds, to small companies and individuals.

 Prior to joining McKool Smith:

-- Billion-dollar hedge fund in contract and breach of fiduciary duty claims against major national banks arising from a portfolio credit default swap wrapped by a credit-linked note structure.
+- Successfully prosecuted contract claims for Chicago Fundamental Investment Partners against major national banks arising from a portfolio credit default swap wrapped by a credit-linked note.

-- Law firms, hedge funds, and other partnerships or limited liability companies in the litigation, arbitration and mediation of issues arising from dissolution.
+- Represented various law firms, hedge funds, and other partnerships or limited liability companies in the litigation, arbitration and/or mediation of issues arising from dissolution.

 Rankings & Honors

-- Recognized as as New York Super Lawyer for Securities Litigation, Business Litigation, and Appellate matters, 2013-2016
+- Recognized as a New York Super Lawyer for Securities Litigation, Business Litigation, and Appellate matters (2013-2022)